fadeoutsoftware/WASDI/docs/PythonCookbook/ImportGFSProducts.rst

    Assume you have at least one workspace and you have configured it in the config.json file.

 To search for GFS products, the following fields are mandatory:
- - Collection: this is always going to be 'GFS'
+ - Platform (this is always going to be 'GFS')
  - Start Date
  - End Date
  - Bounding Box

 Four additional search parameters, specific for GFS products, are also mandatory:
- - producttype: Specifies the meteorological variable or product (e.g., temperature, wind, precipitation)
+ - Product Type: Specifies the meteorological variable or product (e.g., temperature, wind, precipitation)
- - productlevel: Defines the vertical atmospheric level (e.g., surface, 500 hPa, 2m above ground)
+ - Product Level: Defines the vertical atmospheric level (e.g., surface, 500 hPa, 2m above ground)
- - modelRun: Indicates the model cycle runtime (00, 06, 12, 18 UTC)
+ - Model Run: Indicates the model cycle runtime (00, 06, 12, 18 UTC)
- - forecastTime: Sets the forecast hour of product (from 000 - 384)
+ - Forecast Time: Sets the forecast hour of product (from 000 to 384 hours)

 .. note::